 When he pulled away, he rested his forehead on mine.
 "I've been wanting to do that ever since I saw you," he whispered.

 "I do not usually kiss on the first date," I commented with a chuckle.

 "If you can kiss me like that, then you bet there will," I answered, and I lost myself in another one of his kisses.
 Ice cream, food, and your kisses—you have found the way to my heart, Oliver Wood.

 I was walking on clouds.
 Never before had I ever been as happy as I am now.

-Since that first night, I had begun to see Oliver about twice a week for the past two months.
-The only thing that got me down a bit was that our time would be reduced with my going to Beauxbatons soon, but I did not let that get to me.
+Since that first night, I had begun to see Oliver about twice a week for the next two months.
+The only thing that got me down a bit was that our time would be reduced with my departing for Beauxbatons soon, but I did not let that get to me.
 I just enjoyed all the time I could possibly have with him.

 Merlin… How greatly things can change in just a few meetings and in just a few months.
 But I am happy.
 I am so very happy.

 There was a knock and a voice at my front door.
 "Aunt Gabrielle?"

 I woke up, groggy.
 What the…?
 I lifted up my head from Oliver's chest.
 We were at my flat.
 This was four months into our relationship, and he was still a secret from my family, so imagine my horrified face when I realized that little Louis was at my front door.